bakatz/KinectHandTracker/README.md

 The second command is important -- make sure you have the +universal flag on the end.

 Part 2: Install PrimeSense OpenNI

-Open the “OpenNI-Unstable” folder from the kinect repository, and run the following commands:
+Open the “OpenNI-Unstable” folder inside the `NITEMiddleware` folder, and run the following commands:

 1. `chmod +x install.sh`
 2. `sudo ./install.sh`